anasnoorr/Text-Summarization/README.md

 💡 What’s Inside
 1. Dataset
-We used the CNN/DailyMail dataset which contains news articles and human-written summaries.
+We used the DailyMail dataset which contains news articles and human-written summaries.

 2. Steps in the Code
 Load and clean the text